Once Upon a Galaxy

 If I have any complaints, or reservations, it might be the map pool, and the always online voice chat.
 There are 27 holes, which doesn’t quite feel like enough.
 On the flip side, I find the always online voice chat incredibly funny, but that’s quite possibly because I have a deeply broken sense of humor.

-Some “highlights” of said voice chat include:
+Some “highlights” of the voice chat include:

 1. The entire lobby grouping up to repeatedly pummel someone screaming a racial slur in a Russian accent.